Early childhood education: It’s one of the most important gifts we can give the next generation.

 We know high-quality early childhood education improves children’s cognitive development and life opportunities.
 But let’s be honest — working in the field of early childhood education can be challenging and exhausting.
 At Impact Early Education, we know that’s true because we’ve done it ourselves!

-With so many demands, from parent meetings to after school care and everything in between, it can be hard to find the time or energy to get your early childhood education training done.
+With so many demands, from parent meetings to after school care and everything in between, it can be hard to find the time or energy to get your professional development training done.

 We understand, and we’re here to help with required training you’ll actually enjoy!
-So whether you’re a preschool owner, director, or teacher, you can access relevant engaging professional development trainings.
+So whether you’re a preschool owner, director, or teacher, you can access relevant engaging continuing education courses.

 Have you ever sat through a training and thought, “I’m not going to be able to use this”?
 Us too.

 We didn’t like sitting through those courses, and we don’t think you should have to sit through them, either!
 Teaching the next generation is a big job, and it requires comprehensive education and ongoing learning.
-Our goal is to completely transform the experience of professional development for those in early childhood education.
+Our goal is to completely transform the experience of continuing education for early childhood educators.

 I’ve spent the better part of the last 15 years of my career working with preschool and elementary-aged children, some of which included supporting teachers and families after a natural disaster; being a toddler teacher; working as a behavior specialist; and helping teachers understand and positively manage behavior challenges.